CyberFlameGO/svnpython/Doc/extending/newtypes.rst

    Noddy_getseters,           /* tp_getset */

-to register our attribute getters and setters.
+to register out attribute getters and setters.

 The last item in a :ctype:`PyGetSetDef` structure is the closure mentioned above.
 In this case, we aren't using the closure, so we just pass *NULL*.